Resources

 Cassie Kozyrkov, Google's former Chief Decision Scientist, clarifies the distinct roles of analysts, statisticians, and ML engineers.
 A must-read for managers who want to use data well without confusing rigor with exploration.

-- What Great Listeners Actually Do — Jack Zenger and Joseph Folkman ↗
+Jack Zenger and Joseph Folkman

 This HBR article debunks the myth that good listening means staying silent and nodding.
 Based on research with thousands of executives, it reframes listening as an active, two-way process that builds others up.

-- What Great Managers Do Daily — Ryan Fuller and Nina Shikaloff ↗
+Ryan Fuller and Nina Shikaloff

 This Harvard Business Review article draws on Gallup research to show that top managers spend significant time clearing roadblocks and enabling their people.
 It offers concrete daily habits that distinguish unblockers from micromanagers.